EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Churchill.md

 - *This decision not to commit the remainder of British air forces to France, despite overweening pressure from his ally and his own Francophilia, was one of the most critical judgements he ever made.*

 - *Chamberlain went to update the King on ‘what is being done to his Empire’, and the tricolour was flown over Westminster Abbey for the only time in history.
-‘Who knows,’ Colville joked, ‘we may yet see the “fleurs de lys” restored to the Royal Standard!’261fn16  He thought the new country might be called ‘Frangland*
+‘Who knows,’ Colville joked, ‘we may yet see the “fleurs de lys” restored to the Royal Standard!’
+He thought the new country might be called ‘Frangland*

 - *‘He had to be rude to the British in order to prove to French eyes that he was not a British puppet,’ he wrote.*